mpaviotti/mpaviotti.github.io/_posts/2025-12-28-Guarded-Lifting.markdown

 $$\bot_A = \text{fix}(id_{LA})$$

+**Considerations.** This approach does not seem to suffer from the use of coinduction, but it still needs the programmer to prove functions are non-expansiveness.

 ## Guarded Lifting (Atkey & McBride)
 The coinductive lifting monad suffers from productivity and equality issues, while both the coinductive and metric liftings need additional structure on the maps defined on them to work properly with fixed-points.

 In guarded type theory however, maps are always non-expansive and contractiveness is enforced at the type level.
 In particular, a contractive map is a function of type $$\triangleright X \to X$$ for which there is always a fixed-point at all types $$X$$: